SCEI: A Smart-Contract Driven Edge Intelligence Framework for IoT Systems: Related Work

-The Internet of Things (IoT) networks usually contain a large number of sensors to collect data.
-Federated learning, which is introduced in 2016~\cite{mcmahan2016communication}, could be applied to efficiently train and update models for IoT devices, such as human activity recognition (HAR)~\cite{ek2020evaluation, chen2020fedhealth}, vehicular networks~\cite{samarakoon2018federated}, and anomaly detection in IoT networks~\cite{nguyen2019diot}.

-Most federated learning schemes aim to obtain an optimal global model based on datasets distributed across nodes.
-However, the performance of the global model may vary among nodes~\cite{kairouz2019advances, yu2020salvaging, deng2020adaptive}, which motivates recent research to focus on the personalized model training.
-There are mainly four approaches in personalized model training.
-(1) Localized independent training where models are trained on the local data only~\cite{khodak2019adaptive}; (2) Clustering training where models are trained in a cluster with similar data distribution~\cite{smith2017federated, shlezinger2020communication}; (3) Optimizing personzlied models using user's context~\cite{hard2018federated, wang2019federated}; and (4) Co-training of personalized models with global models~\cite{mansour2020three, hanzely2020federated}.
-Among all these learning schemes, most have issues of dealing with data distribution skew except the one proposed by Deng \emph{et al.}~\cite{deng2020adaptive}.
-This work leverages aggregated models to train local personalized models, which is similar to ours.
-However, their approach relies on a centralized aggregation server in the training process where our approach is fully distributed.
-We also use this work as one of our benchmarks in our extensive empirical study.
+FL was first introduced in 2017~\cite{mcmahan2017communication} as a method to efficiently train machine learning models on edge devices~\cite{xu2021asynchronous, qu2022fl, xu2021bafl}.
+Most FL schemes aim to obtain an optimal global model by leveraging distributed local datasets across nodes.
+However, the performance variance of the global model on different nodes is inevitable~\cite{deng2020adaptive, hu2020personalized, mcmahan2021advances}, which has motivated recent research to focus on personalized model training.
+There are four main approaches to training personalized models: (1) localized independent training, where models are trained solely on local data~\cite{khodak2019adaptive}; (2) clustering training, where models are trained within clusters that exhibit similar data distributions~\cite{smith2017federated, shlezinger2020communication}; (3) optimizing personalized models through user's context~\cite{wang2019federated}; and (4) co-training of personalized models and global models~\cite{deng2020adaptive}.
+Our work aligns with approach (4), which aggregates weighted global and local models to get personalized models.
+However, most existing learning schemes lack a perception of local datasets and an optimization for skewed local data, except for the approach proposed by Deng \emph{et al.}~\cite{deng2020adaptive}.
+Their work leverages aggregated models to train personalized local models, which is similar to SCEI.
+However, their approach relied on a centralized aggregation server during training, whereas SCEI is fully distributed.
+Besides, SCEI incorporates the consideration of local accuracies from edge nodes to determine the optimal balancing weight in each training round, enhancing trustworthiness and practicality when dealing with skewed data.
+The scheme proposed by Deng \emph{et al.}~\cite{deng2020adaptive} serves as a benchmark in empirical studies.